Vowel duration before voiceless consonants

 [1] 7.43991

 The difference in the sample means is about 7.4.
-Now, a frequentist statistician would define the following two hypotheses:
+Now, a NHST researcher would define the following two hypotheses:

 \(H_0\) simply states that there is no difference between the mean of vowel duration when followed by voiced or voiceless consonants.
-This is the “null” hypothesis.
-For \(H_1\), we decide to go with “greater than 0” because we know about the trend of longer vowels before voiced consonants, so the difference should be positive.
-This is called the “alternative” hypothesis.
+This is the “null” hypothesis. \(H_1\), called the “alternative” hypothesis, states that the difference between means is different from exactly 0.
+We could have decided to go with “greater than 0”, rather than just “not 0”, because we know about the trend of longer vowels before voiced consonants, so the difference should be positive.
+But this is not how NHST is usually set up: it is always assumed that the \(H_1\) is “the difference between means is not 0”.

 Here is where things get tricky: if \(H_0\) is correct, then we should observe a difference as close to 0 as possible.
 Why not exactly 0?
 Because it is impossible for two samples (even if they come exactly from the same distribution) to have exactly the same mean for the difference to be 0.
 But how do we define “as close as possible”?
 The frequentist solution is to define a probability distribution of the difference between means centred around 0.
 This means that 0 has the highest probability, but that negative and positive differences around 0 are also possible.